DCCP80/German-Credit-Project/README.md

-# MIS581
+# German-Credit-Project
 For my Final Class at CSU Global Campus

 This repository was created for MIS581 in module 7

-I contains on of the first projects in R I successfully ran, it will also contain future projects in R and Python.
+I contains one of the first projects in R I successfully ran, it will also contain future projects in R and Python.

+Output: